Addyware/userguides/docs/instructions/add-cards.md

 ## Overview
 In Trello, **cards** represent individual tasks, ideas, or work items.
 They are the **core unit** of project management in Trello.

-📌note "What Are Trello Cards?"
+!!! note "What Are Trello Cards?"

     Trello cards act like Nigital Sticky Notes where you can assign tasks, track progress, and collaborate with team members.